Lets Explode a Few CB Myths

 B = unmodulated carrier

 Unfortunately you will need a oscilloscope to use that formula, because the watt meter will not show the unmodulated carrier left after the negative peak.
 Also the formula assumes equal positive and negative peaks.
-When the forward swing more than doubles the unmodulated carrier the postive and negative peaks are no longer equal and that means distortion in the audio.
+When the forward swing more than doubles the unmodulated carrier the positive and negative peaks are no longer equal and that means distortion in the audio.
 Low dead key and high swing equals distorted audio.
 The people that do it are distorting their audio over CB nonsense.

 6) Pouring salt in the ground around the base of your antenna will help you get out better.